thegrumpys/odop/client/docs/Help/DesignTypes/Spring/alerts.md

 ___

 Alert entry #S61
 ##  Cycle_Life value is extrapolated
+This is an information alert.
+No action is required.

 The built-in material table provides allowable stress information derived from published s-n (stress versus number of cycles) data that covers the range from 10,000 to 10,000,000 cycles.
-In order to facilitate proper operation of the search algorithm, the allowable stress data has been extrapolated outside this range and is not supported by published data.
+In order to facilitate proper operation of the search algorithm, the allowable stress data has been extrapolated outside this range and thus the current cycle_Life value is not supported by published data.

 See also:
  - [Cycle Life section of Spring Design Overview](/docs/Help/SpringDesign/spring_oview.html#cycleLife)